iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.18/report.md

 > Could be better in navigation and the resources it offers.
 I would have preferred if it looked like the desktop site<br> :date: __2020-06-07 10:59:54__

 > The treat me now video call feature currently is broken for me (Google Pixel).
 I get an error "Uh oh looks like something went wrong" when after I request a video visit.<br> :date: __2019-10-07 06:48:13__

-> Cannot take a picture of my insurance card.
-Camera button does not work.
-Using a Samsung Galaxy S10.
-It's been months since I last tried, but this issue has not been solved.<br> :date: __2019-09-27 13:20:01__